cheryld433/Reverse-Engineering-Code/README.md

 This application allows the user to create an account, save the newly created account and log in and out of the account.

 ### User Story
-As a new user to this webpage I would like to createan account and save my contact information for later use.
+As a new user to this webpage I would like to create an account and save my contact information for later use.

 ### Packages required
 * `npm install passport`